sysdiglabs/terraform-google-secure/modules/services/agentless-scan/README.md

 # GCP Agentless Scanning Module

-This module will deploy required authentication system required for Sysdig to be able to scan hosts on your Google Cloud Account.
+This module will deploy required resources for Sysdig to be able to scan hosts on your Google Cloud Account.

 ![permission-diagram.png](permission-diagram.png)